 The bare metal server has dedicated hardware resources (CPU, RAM, Storage, Network port), and many companies go for this setup if they run applications that are sensitive to performance.
 Bare metal can be unbeatable by the cloud in certain situations, so it is crucial to understand the benefits of these servers and their downsides.

 Is performance your top priority?
 If that is the case, you can’t go wrong with bare metal.
 They offer better performance for demanding applications, and your server can easily handle heavy workloads.
 Big data processing, applications affected by performance, and virtually any process that takes more resources will benefit from running on a bare metal server.

-They also offer the advantage of dedicating all the hardware resources to a single-tenant.
-Because there is a single user, performance degradation and variation is unlikely.
-Servers with single-tenants also have the benefit of high security.
+They also offer the advantage of dedicating all the hardware resources to a single tenant.
+Because there is a single user, performance degradation and variation are unlikely.
+Servers with single tenants also have the benefit of high security.
 A security-sensitive organization might be reluctant to choose a multi-tenant environment as the potential for breaking regulatory compliance is higher than in a single-tenant environment.

 This setup is performance-oriented, and if that is what your business is looking for, this might be the right solution for you.
 Some of the main benefits of bare metal servers are greater processing power, input/output operations per second, and more consistent network I/O and disk performance.
 Besides that, you have increased quality service because it eliminates other noisy neighbor problems you would otherwise face in a multi-tenant environment.

 If you are working in an environment where you deal with highly dynamic workloads and performance is not of the highest importance, bare-metal is not the best solution.
 It also applies to applications that run up and down rapidly or if you have temporary workloads that must run for a short period of time before turning them off.
 In a situation like this, bare metal is not the most incredible solution, and you might want to switch to the cloud instead.